danjonpeterson/print-my-brain/README.md

 ## Data Source

-Eventually the users, but for now - Human Connectome Project data available to be mounted on S3
+Eventually the users, but for now - Human Connectome Project data is available to be mounted on S3

 ## Engineering Challenge

 Going from the MRI to the .stl is computationally expensive (8h on a typical workstation) - it will need to be in a separate process for each brain.
-We will need to launch an instance separately for each brain
+I think it makes sense to launch an instance separately for each brain.

 Also, uploading and downloading large files through a web interface may be a challenge

-The MRI-stl process is largely solved (albeit inefficiently).
+The MRI-to-stl process is largely solved (albeit inefficiently and somewhat unreliably).
 In a previous hackathon project, I built a docker container to accomplish this (https://github.com/danjonpeterson/brain_printer).
-You could think of this project as scaling-up and making a public-facing interface to this container.
+You could think of this project as scaling-up and making a public-facing interface to this process.

 ## Business Value